LordKenzo/interview-pagopa/readme.md

+# Project for a Job Interview

+This is my proposal for a job interview.
+I choose to try TypeScript and NodeJS to develop my solution to the task that they have assigned to me.
+I don't covered any lines of my code with Jest, I need to improve a lot my skill in this field, of course I need to improve a lot of my programming skills.

+Thank you to read and try the project.

 ## Environemnt API KEY

+Before you run the project, two word on API KEY...

 To run the server project you need a valid API KEY.
-Insert inside a `.env` file inside the `root` folder:
+Insert inside a `.env` file inside the `root` folder of the project:

 ```
 APISECRET = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 APIFAKEFORTEST = 0123456789
 ```

-The `APIFAKEFORTEST` it's just for Jest and testing purpose 🤦‍♂️
+The `APIFAKEFORTEST` it's just for Jest and testing purpose 🤦‍♂️ (I used it to check if I was able to read it...)

-If you run the built project you need to set you env variable in your operating system.
+If you run the built project (the file inside dist folder...) you need to set your "env variable" in your operating system.

 ## Run the project